-- Student's full name, address, program, and College ID. - A full explanation of the circumstances surrounding the appeal. - Supporting documents (e.g. letter from a physician) when necessary must be attached with the letter.
+- Student's full name, address, program, and College ID. - A full explanation of the circumstances surrounding the appeal.

+• Supporting documents (e.g. letter from a physician) when necessary must be attached with the letter.
 Submission by email is acceptable.

 An appeal must be made within three (3) business days from the date the final grade was posted and/or released.
-The decision of the committee to approve or deny the appeal must be completed in writing (an email is acceptable) within seven (7) business days of receipt of the letter.
+The decision of the committee to approve or deny the appeal must be completed in writing (an email is acceptable) within the first week of the upcoming semester.
 The decision of the AAC is final and not subject to further appeal.